coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_grabbable](#interact_grabbable)

 ### Description
 Handles interaction with grabbable objects (e.g., crates, small enemies, or Bowser).
 Checks if Mario can pick up the object and initiates the grab action if possible.
-Useful for puzzle mechanics, throwing items, and unique boss fights that require grabbing
+Useful for course mechanics, throwing items, and bowser

 ### Lua Example
 `local integerValue = interact_grabbable(m, interactType, o)`